 A credit freeze—also called a security freeze—lets you restrict access to your credit report.
 It enables you to takes control of your financial information by preventing the release of your credit score and detailed reports by credit reporting agencies.
 A credit freeze means potential creditors cannot access your credit report, making it more difficult for an identity thief to open new accounts in your name.
 A credit freeze does not affect your credit score.

-The three major U.S. credit bureaus—Equifax, Experian, TransUnion—earn their money by selling your credit information to other companies.
-Mortgage lenders, credit card companies, car dealerships and other agencies all purchase your information to decide if you are a good credit risk.
+The three major U.S. credit bureaus—Equifax, Experian, and TransUnion— are a source of credit information for other companies.
+Mortgage lenders, credit card companies, car dealerships and other agencies buy your information to decide if you are a good credit risk.

-Lenders are unlikely to approve loans unless they know you’re a good risk, so a credit freeze stops an identity thief from taking out mortgages or other debt in your name.
+Lenders are unlikely to approve loans unless they know you’re a good credit risk, and that requires access to your credit reports.
+So, a credit freeze can help prevent against an identity thief from taking out mortgages or other debt in your name.

 To place a credit freeze on your file, contact each credit reporting agency directly.
 Instructions are on the company websites:

 Here’s information you’ll likely need to supply: Name, address, data of birth, Social Security number, and other personal information.

 When you set a credit freeze, you will have a personal identification number associated with the freeze.
 Each credit agency will send you a confirmation letter containing the PIN.
 Your PIN allows you to unlock your credit file when you want to provide access to lenders when you apply for credit.
 It’s smart to keep your PIN in a secure place.
 That way, it’s there when you want to unfreeze your credit.

 If you have been a victim of identity theft, it’s free to place a credit freeze on your information.
 Consumers aged 65 or older sometimes receive free or discounted credit freezes.
 Otherwise, you may have to pay up to $10 to each credit bureau to freeze your information.
 The cost is regulated by states, so the fee varies.